SagarSwain05/Oasis-Infobyte/README.md

 # OASIS_INFOBYTE_INTERNSHIP
-   i had joined the vault of task as a web development intern for 1 month.
-Here in this internship i've done many projects like Portfolio page, Internship task page, Regd from etc. in the 4 weeks of task.
+   i had joined the OASIS INFOBYTE team as a web development intern for 1 month.
+Here in this internship i've done many projects like Portfolio page, Landing page, Temperature converter etc. in the 4 weeks of task.
  These projects are made with web developing language like HTML, CSS & Javascript.
 Creating these web pages added more experience to my frontend development work.
  Here the 4 weeks project details are given below.

 <details close>
-<summary>Portfolio </summary>
+<summary>Landing Page</summary>

 ## Overview